supreme-gg-gg/instagram-cli/README.md

 > [!IMPORTANT]
 > If you exit the app, the scheduled messages will not be sent but will be restored when you open the app again.
 You will be prompted by a notification to decide whether to send the scheduled messages or not.
 We might include system background service in the future to send scheduled messages even when the app is closed.

+## Contributing

+We welcome contributors!
+Please see the comprehensive [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started, create issues, and submit pull requests.